Wacław Świerzawski

-Wacław Józef Świerzawski (14 May 1927 – 7 October 2017) was a Roman Catholic bishop and professor.
+Wacław Józef Świerzawski (14 May 1927 – 7 October 2017) was a Polish Catholic bishop and professor.

 Świerzawski was born in Złoczów, Poland (now Zolochiv, Ukraine).
 He was ordained to the priesthood on 11 December 1949; he received a master's degree in theology from Jagiellonian University and one in canon law from the Academy of Catholic Theology in Warsaw, in addition to a doctorate from the College of Sant'Anselmo in 1968.
 In 1981, he was appointed associate professor of the Pontifical Faculty of Theology; he was later given tenure in 1988.
 He would serve as Chair of Homiletics at the Metropolitan Seminary of Kraków between 1975 and 1986.

 He served as bishop of the Diocese of Sandomierz from 28 April 1992 to October 2002 and died on 7 October 2017; his funeral was held on 15 and 16 October.
 During his life, Świerzawski authored 64 books and over 1,300 articles regarding theology.